manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 The HP computer was set up so I can connect to the server via ssh to the computer *kerr.cesr.fr*.

 At first I will begin working with the computer of a previous Dr. Webb student.
-TO connect use:
+To connect use:

 ```bash
 ssh -X detoeuf@kerr.cesr.fr
 ```

 The password was given by Dr. Webb.
-Can use **ds9** to visualize the server.

 I added the files ~/.vimrc and ~/pythonrc and added the line *export PYTHONSTARTUP* to ~/.bashrc

 ### The GitHub Repository

 I created a private git repository called *muse2016*.

 ### Data Download from ESO

-I downloaded the frim the observation of the Cluster **NGC 6397**.
+I downloaded the observation of the Cluster **NGC 6397**.
 The observation day was *2014-08-02*.
-The data can be download from the website [ESO Archive](archive.eso.org/eso/eso_archive_main.html).
+The data can be download from the website [ESO Archive](archive.eso.org/eso/eso_archive_main.html) after creating an account.
+My username is *mmarcano22*

 ### Astropy:

-The server does have ipython and the module Astropy installed.
+The server does have ipython and the module Astropy installed for python2, but not for python3.
 Useful commands:

 ```python
 from astropy.io import fits`